 - Have your child wear a medical alert bracelet to let other people know of their allergy.

 Know How to Treat Anaphylaxis

-Food.
-Learn how to read food labels and avoid cross-contact.
-Read the label every time you buy a product, even if you’ve used it before.
-Ingredients in any given product may change.
+- Learn how to read food labels.
+Read the label every time you buy a product, even if you’ve used that product before.
+Food ingredients may change.

 Anaphylaxis Action Plans

-- Anaphylaxis Emergency Action Plan from the American Academy of Allergy, Asthma and Immunology
+You can download an Anaphylaxis Action Plan from the American Academy of Pediatrics.